kaikalii/kin/spec.md

 # Call expressions

-Values of most Noot types can be called as if they are functions.
+Values of most Kin types can be called as if they are functions.
 The value at the beginning of the call expression is used as the caller.

 The rules for calls are as follows: